 HIP REPLACEMENT LAWYERS

-The Cincinnati personal injury lawyers of O’Connor, Acciani & Levy are investigating the claims of injury associated with faulty hip replacement implants.
+The Cincinnati metal-on-metal hip replacement lawyers of O’Connor, Acciani & Levy are investigating the claims of injury associated with faulty hip replacement implants.

 If you or a loved one have been injured as a result of a faulty hip replacement, or have had hip replacement revision surgery to correct a faulty implant, then call our lawyers to schedule a free consultation.
 Its important to note that a hip replacement does not need to have been recalled to be the subject of a lawsuit.